 Paediatric or juvenile rheumatic diseases are a group of long-term, chronic inflammatory conditions of the musculoskeletal system.
 They are often unknown, not only to the general public, but even to some healthcare professionals.
 These conditions range from the relatively common to the extremely rare, including: Juvenile Idiopathic Arthritis (JIA), of which there are several subtypes; Juvenile Systemic Lupus Erythematosus (jSLE); Juvenile Dermatomyositis (JDM); Scleroderma; autoinflammatory diseases such as Familial Mediterranean Fever (FMF); Rheumatic fever; Kawasaki disease, fibromyalgia and many more.
 Many of these illnesses are chronic, which means that they persist for many years or indefinitely, and need to be managed appropriately to minimise their effect on quality of life – now, and into the future.

-Rheumatic diseases can affect children and young people in many ways.
-Some systemic disorders, such as jSLE and the systemic subtype of JIA, can severely impair children’s overall health and wellbeing. jSLE, for example, can cause damage to internal organs such as the kidneys and heart.
-Learn more about paediatric rheumatic diseases here.
+Rheumatic diseases can affect children and young people in many ways, as well as impacting the entire family too.
+Some widespread disorders, such as jSLE and the systemic subtype of JIA, can severely impair children’s overall health and wellbeing. jSLE, for example, can cause damage to internal organs such as the kidneys and heart.
+You can learn more about paediatric rheumatic diseases here.

 However, the general lack of awareness can cause a delay before a correct diagnosis is made, and consequently, before appropriate treatment can be given.
-Early diagnosis and treatment are so important, which is why the Paediatric Rheumatology European Society (PReS) of healthcare professionals and the European Network for Children with Arthritis (ENCA) have jointly organised WORD Day to reach out, across the globe, to spread the WORD that children and young people get rheumatic diseases too.
+Early diagnosis and treatment are so important, which is why the Paediatric Rheumatology European Society (PReS) of healthcare professionals and the European Network for Children with Arthritis and Autoinflammatory Diseases (ENCA) launched WORD Day in 2019 to reach out, across the globe, to spread the WORD that children and young people get rheumatic diseases too.
+We’re hoping WORD Day 2020 will be even bigger and better than the inaugural awareness day in 2019!

 So, how are you going to celebrate WORD Day?
 No activity is too small, or too crazy!
+If you’re wanting inspiration, look no further than the WORD Day 2019 Impact Report.
 Even a conversation with somebody on the train is helping to raise awareness.
 Here are some examples to get you going:

 - Contact your local paediatric rheumatology centre/team and see if you can celebrate the day together;